-7. ALARM LAMP TEST AND RESET BUTTON
+7. ALARM LAMP TEST AND RESET BUTTON Proce LIP to tast the indicator lights and proce DOWN

 Press UP to test the indicator lights and press DOWN to reset the alarm.

 8. A.C.
 VOLTAGE ADJUSTMENT RHEOSTAT

 Voltage has been set at the factory and should only be adjusted by factory-trained personnel.